Transportation

 Q: What is the maximum allowable distance a bus stop can be from my home?

-A: While New York State Education Law allows students of all grade levels to walk more than a half-mile to get to their bus stop, POB CSD uses shorter distance limits for most grade levels.
+A: While New York State Education Law allows students of all grade levels to walk more than a mile to get to their bus stop, POB CSD uses shorter distance limits for all grade levels.
 The maximum allowable distance to a bus stop varies by grade level.
-Please see Bus Stop Guidelines menu tab below for additional information.

 Q: Can I ask for a bus stop location change?